gnicezw/D-CC/README.md

 ### 4. Serious Game / Games For Change (10:50-11:00)
 * a.
 Introduction to serious game genre
 * b.
 Challenges and personal reflection in the process of serious game development
 * c.
-Touch on the Day Camp Theme (eg. Smart Future)
+Touch on the Day Camp Theme (eg. Smart Future)!

 ### ------------ Short Break (11:00 -11:10) --------------